richmahn/en_tn/2th/front/intro.md

 1. Paul give commands about idle believers (3:6-15)
 1. Closing (3:16-17)

+#### Who wrote 2 Thessalonians? ####

+Paul from the city of Tarsus was the author.
+He had been known as Saul in his early life.
+Before becoming a Christian, Paul was a Pharisee.
+He persecuted Christians.
+After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

+Paul wrote this letter while staying in the city of Corinth.

 #### What is the Book of 2 Thessalonians about? ####

-This letter was probably written because of new information about events affecting the church in Thessalonica since Paul's first letter.
-It implies that there was a false letter written in the name of Paul, received by the church in Thessalonica, and that its false teaching led to some confusion.

-There are several major issues addressed in 2 Thessalonians.
-The first matter is the confusion that arose about the second coming of Jesus Christ.
-The second matter Paul addresses is the issue of idleness.
-Thirdly, Paul also encourages Christians who are suffering from persecution.
+Paul wrote this letter to the believeers in the city of Thessalonica.
+He wrote this letter for much the same reason he wrote the first letter to them.
+He wanted to encourage the believers because they were being persecuted.
+He told them to continue living in a way that pleases God.
+And he wanted to teach them again about Christ's return.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "2 Thessalonians" or "Second Thessalonians."
 Or they may choose a clearer title, such as "Paul's Second Letter to the Church in Thessalonica," or "The Second Letter to the Christians in Thessalonica."
 (See: [[rc://en/ta/man/translate/translate-names]])